 Orange is a citrus fruit that was first cultivated in the Asian plateau.
 They were found in China, India, and Myanmar in 300 BC.
 Orange is a product of human engineering and genetic manipulation.
 It is the cross between mandarin and pomelo.

-Nowadays, oranges are found everywhere; they are mostly cultivated in tropical and subtropical regions.
-They are best cultivated in shorelines with temperate climates.
+Nowadays, oranges are found everywhere, mostly cultivated in tropical and subtropical regions.
+They are best cultivated on shorelines with temperate climates.

-In this article, we will discuss the difference between orange and guava according to their varieties, main differences, nutritional content, weight loss and diets, and health impacts.
+We will discuss the difference between oranges and guava according to their varieties, main differences, nutritional content, weight loss and diets, and health impacts.

-Different oranges are available worldwide; there are oranges specific for eating and others specific for juicing.
-We will take into consideration the six most famous and utilized types of oranges and discuss them.
+Different oranges are available worldwide; there are oranges for eating and others for juicing.
+We will consider the six most famous and utilized types of oranges and discuss them.

 - Valencia orange: best known for juicing and its sweetness